Superconducting order parameter in aperiodic binary systems: Results and discussions

-We now focus on the thermodynamic behavior of these QCs in terms of the entropy and electronic specific heat, which serves as a sensitive probe of the quasiparticle excitation spectrum and provides information about the possible superconducting phases.
-The behaviors of entropy $S(T)$ and electronic specific heat $C_{e} (T)/T$ with temperature are shown in Fig.~\ref{En_Ce} for GFQCs, considering the two parameter regimes.
+We now focus on the thermodynamic behavior of these ABSs in terms of the entropy and electronic specific heat, which serves as a sensitive probe of the quasiparticle excitation spectrum and provides information about the possible superconducting phases.
+The behaviors of entropy $S(T)$ and electronic specific heat $C_{e} (T)/T$ with temperature are shown in Fig.~\ref{En_Ce} for ABS-I and ABS-II family members, considering the two parameter regimes.
 At low temperatures, the state is highly ordered, with most electrons forming Cooper pairs, resulting in lower entropy.
 As temperature increases, thermal excitations break pairs resulting in increasing disorder and entropy.
-The electronic specific heat profiles drop sharply at the transition temperatures for most of the QCs.
-This sudden change is a clear sign of the phase transition.
+The electronic specific heat profiles drop sharply at the transition temperatures for all of the ABSs.
+This sudden change is a clear sign of the normal to superconducting phase transition.
 Above the transition temperature, the specific heat behaves more smoothly.
+This is the typical behavior found in ordinary Bardeen-Cooper-Schrieffer (BCS) superconductors.
+We avoid repeating the BCS behaviors in more detail, rather explain only the deviations from the BCS behaviors due to the aperiodicity.